Baryon electric charge correlation as a magnetometer of QCD

 All gauge configurations have been generated using a modified version of the software suite \texttt{SIMULATeQCD}~\cite{HotQCD:2023ghu} and saved every tenth time units.
 For each value of $N_b$ at temperatures below $160$ MeV, about 40,000 configurations were saved on $N_\tau=8$ lattices and 5,000 on $N_\tau=12$ lattices.
+Approximately 3000 configurations are additionally generated on $N_\tau=16$ lattices at a single temperature with $N_b=3$ to scrutinize the uncertainties originating from continuum estimates.
 Fluctuations and correlations of conserved charges up to the 4th order in nonzero magnetic fields have been computed using the random noise vector method.
-Details of computations can be found in ~\autoref{tab:nt8_stat} and~\autoref{tab:nt12_stat} in the Supplemental Materials.
+Details of computations can be found in ~\autoref{tab:stat} in the Supplemental Materials.
 For the case of $N_b=0$, we adopted lattice QCD results obtained in~\cite{Bollweg:2021vqf}.

 \emph{Results--} We first present in~\autoref{fig:QsusbelowTc} the results for $\chi_2^{\rm Q}$, $\chi_{2}^{\rm B}$, and $\chi_{11}^{\rm BQ}$, as obtained from lattice QCD computations and the HRG model at ${\rm T}=145$ MeV, which is below the transition temperature $\sim 156$ MeV~\footnote{The transition temperature is roughly independent of $eB$ within the current $eB$ window.
 This is determined by the chiral susceptibility, as detailed in the Supplemental Materials}.
-The lattice QCD results are continuum estimated based on $N_\tau=8$ and 12 lattices, and the details are presented in the Supplemental Materials.
+The lattice QCD results are continuum estimated based on $N_\tau=8$ and 12 lattices, and the details are presented in the Supplemental Materials, where~\autoref{fig:cont_BQ_q1_eB} confirms the consistency between continuum estimated and extrapolated results, implying minor uncertainties.
 It can be seen that the continuum estimated lattice QCD result of $\chi_2^{\rm Q}$ remains almost intact with $eB$, whereas $\chi_2^{\rm B}$ increases by about 45\% at $eB\simeq8M_\pi^2$.
 Most strikingly, $\chi_{11}^{\rm BQ}$ is significantly affected by the magnetic field, increasing by a factor of $\sim 2.4$ at $eB\simeq8M_\pi^2$.
 On the other hand, while the HRG model provides a reasonable description of $\chi_2^{\rm Q}$ and $\chi_{11}^{\rm BQ}$ for field strengths up to $eB\lesssim 4 M_\pi^2$, it begins to undershoot continuum estimated lattice QCD results at higher $eB$ values.
 For $\chi_2^{\rm B}$, the HRG model undershoots the QCD results across the whole $eB$ window.

 We break down the contributions from individual hadrons in the HRG model.
 In the case of $\chi_{2}^{\rm Q}$, the dominant contribution in the current window of magnetic field strength always comes from charged pions, although it decreases by about 30\% at $eB\simeq 8M_\pi^2$ due to their enhanced energy in the magnetic field.
 In the case of $\chi_{2}^{\rm B}$, no single hadron overwhelmingly dominates; the largest contribution, which is less than 12\%, comes from protons.
 For $\chi_{11}^{\rm BQ}$, it can be seen that protons dominate the contribution at $eB\lesssim 4M_\pi^2$, while doubly charged $\Delta(1232)$ baryons start to surpass protons at $eB\gtrsim 4M_\pi^2$.
 Note that the contribution from protons almost remains constant with $eB$.
 Thus, most of the $eB$ dependence of $\chi_{11}^{\rm BQ}$ comes from doubly charged $\Delta(1232)$ baryons.
 This follows from the fact that the energy $\epsilon_0$ of $\Delta(1232)$ baryons can become smaller, as they are doubly charged and have a spin of $3/2$.
 For other doubly charged baryons, e.g., $\Delta(1600)$, their contributions are largely suppressed due to their larger masses.